mmmirrra/mmmirrra.github.io/_posts/2024-03-13-JScript-variable.markdown

 // The value stored in mim is in String format
 // The statement in the quotation marks specified in mim is a string literal

-var ror = 3;    // The value stored in the ror is in Number format var nen = true; // The value stored in nen is in Boolean format var fif = 2.718281828;   // The value stored in nen is in Number format.
+// The value stored in the ror is in Number format var ror = 3;

+// The value stored in nen is in Boolean format var nen = true;

+// The value stored in nen is in Number format var fif = 2.718281828;
 ```

 ### naming variable